bgdnrvsky/tmod/README.md

   NeoForge
 ```

-Choose the loader you wish for your modpack using arrow keys, and confirm your choice with `Enter`.
+Choose the loader you wish for your modpack using arrow keys, and confirm your choice with <kbd>Enter</kbd>.
 Let's say that I have chosen `Forge`

 ## Enter the version
 You will be asked about the version of Minecraft that you are going to be using with your modpack.